UniVE-SSV/SoftwareArchitecture/_docs/rabbitmq/introduction.md

 {:toc}

 ## What is RabbitMQ
-<a target="_blank" rel="noopener noreferrer" https://www.rabbitmq.com">RabbitMQ</a> is an open-source message-broker software that implements various message-passing protocols such as Advance Message Queuing Protocol (AMQP), Streaming Text Oriented Messaging Protocol (STOMP), MQ Telemetry Transport (MQTT).
+<a target="_blank" rel="noopener noreferrer" href=" https://www.rabbitmq.com">RabbitMQ</a> is an open-source message-broker software that implements various message-passing protocols such as Advance Message Queuing Protocol (AMQP), Streaming Text Oriented Messaging Protocol (STOMP), MQ Telemetry Transport (MQTT).
 It is one of the most popular open-source message brokers.

 ### The AMQP Protocol
 AMQP is an open standard protocol for message-oriented middleware.